hcr923fm/cupo-backup/_pages/quick_start.md

 where:
 * `TOP_DIR` is the root directory to back up.
 * `VAULT_NAME` is the Glacier vault to back up to.
-It will not created if it doesn't exist - use `cupo.py new-vault` first.
+It will not be created if it doesn't exist - use `cupo.py new-vault` first.

 There isn't much output on the terminal, but a log will created that you can `tail -f` if you wish.
 The default log location is `~/.CupoLog`, but this can be changed with the `--logging-dir` switch.